hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/recalculate-normals.md

 ## Versions

-- **1.8.0** (Upcoming): Recalculate Normals should now properly work on avatars that were not posed like the model, or had a different orientation than the model.
+- **1.8.0**: Recalculate Normals should now properly work on avatars that were not posed like the model, or had a different orientation than the model.
 - **1.4.0**: Add "Erase Custom Split Normals" option.
 - **1.3.0**: Added.